To Our Parents, Grandparents, Alumni and Friends,

-The vision of Banner Christian School has always been to be the best school in Richmond.
+The vision of Banner Christian School has always been to be the best school in the greater Richmond region.
 Without the generous support of people who share in our commitment to provide excellence in Christian education, grounded solidly on the Word of God, schools like ours would be unable to impact the young lives of tomorrow’s leaders.

-We encourage every BCS family, faculty and staff member to give to the annual fund.
+We encourage every Banner family, faculty and staff member to give to the annual fund.
 The annual fund helps pay for smaller capital projects that are not included in the annual budget.
-This year’s projects include: new athletic uniforms for a number of teams, Ipads for the music department, projectors for eleven classrooms, interactive document cameras for three classrooms, new branding materials and community programs/events.
+In the past, these smaller projects included new athletic uniforms for sports teams, Ipads for the music department, projectors for eleven classrooms, interactive document cameras for three classrooms and new branding materials.

-Because BCS is an IRS 501(c)(3) nonprofit organization, all contributions are tax-deductible.
-Contributions can be made on-line by clicking the Donate button below, by mailing a check to Banner Christian School, P.O.
-Box 74010, Richmond, VA 23236 or by donating on our Facebook page.
+Because Banner is an IRS 501(c)(3) nonprofit organization, all contributions are tax-deductible.
+Contributions can be made on-line by clicking the green Donate Now! button, by mailing a check to Banner Christian School, 5831 Courthouse Road, Chesterfield, VA 23832 or by donating on our Facebook page.
 Thank you in advance for your generosity.